dxos/esbuild-server/README.md

 ## Storybook

-ESApp's stories are compatible with storybook format, although only the very minimal features are supported.
+esbuild-server stories are compatible with storybook format, although only the very minimal features are supported.

 To render a storybook run the following command (replacing with your glob for stories).

 ```
-esapp book 'stories/**/*.stories.tsx'
+esbuild-server book 'stories/**/*.stories.tsx'
 ```

 Each story file should export a set of components and optionally a default export with the title that will be displayed in the outline.